How to Integrate GNS3 with VMware Workstation

 Integrating GNS3 and VMware Workstation

-How to Add VMware Virtual Machine on GNS3
+How to Add a VMware Virtual Machine to GNS3

 Step 1